crypticseeds/rag-commute-agent/backend/README.md

 - All secrets are managed through Doppler
 - No `.env` files are committed to the repository
 - Environment variables are securely injected at runtime
+- **Rate Limiting**: Implemented to prevent bot attacks and excessive usage
+  - API endpoints have rate limits based on IP address
+  - Limits are configurable per endpoint
+  - Rate limit headers included in responses

 ## Deployment

 ### Production Setup

+**Backend Hosting**: AWS or Digital Ocean
-1. Configure Doppler secrets for production environment
+- Configure Doppler secrets for production environment
-2. Set up deployment pipeline (e.g., Docker, cloud functions)
+- Set up deployment (containerized or serverless)
-3. Ensure Doppler integration with deployment platform
+- Ensure Doppler integration with deployment platform
-4. Configure health checks and monitoring
+- Configure health checks and monitoring
+- Set `FRONTEND_URL` environment variable to Vercel frontend URL

+**Frontend Hosting**: Vercel
+- Frontend will connect to backend using base URL environment variable
+- Configure backend API base URL in frontend environment variables

+**File Storage** (Future Enhancement):
+- Files will be stored on S3 (AWS) or S3-compatible storage (Digital Ocean Spaces)
+- Implementation will be added post-MVP
+- Currently, files are processed in-memory for MVP

 ## Testing